ccano2011/wedding-app/README.md

        - Updated Figma & Whimsical to represent the current vision of the Project
        - Completed all the first iteration stylings for all the components/screens of the project

+01/26/2021:

+       - Added alerts for incorrect login & registration errors.
+       - Also fixed a routing error that wouldn't allow a user to login if they leave the login screen & return to it